antillas21/registrame/README.markdown

 	+ rqr (generates QRCode that includes attendee info and is printed in name badge.)
 	+ yaml_db (eases DB engine change if required.)

+A very important note: Ruby version should be 1.8.7-p302 (ruby 1.8.7 (2010-08-16 patchlevel 302)) in order for the rqr gem to compile and work properly.
+Don't know if rubygems version should also be considered into the equation, if it should, then use rubygems version 1.3.7.
+I guess this note clearly states that I should start looking for alternative sources to make my app work without such dependability.

 ## What's the plan?
 The app contains three areas: __admin__ for configuration and report generation; __data__ for data capture during an event; an __public__ for those interested in pre-registering online.